Robert Matthews (religious figure): Mount Zion

-In 1835 Matthews, along with his housekeeper Isabella (later known as Sojourner Truth), was accused of murdering Pierson, but was acquitted due to lack of evidence, and Truth's presentation of several letters verifying her trustworthiness as a servant.
+In 1835, Matthews and his housekeeper Isabella (later known as Sojourner Truth) were accused of murdering Pierson.
+However, they were acquitted due to lack of evidence, and Truth's presentation of several letters verifying her trustworthiness as a servant.
 The trial then focused on the reported beating of his daughter which he was found guilty of.
-The trial which lasted four days, resulted in a sentencing of three months and thirty additional days for contempt of court.
+The trial which lasted four days, resulted in a sentencing of three months and 30 additional days for contempt of court.